xxerick/support-us-system/README.md

 # Support Us Bot
-**This bot is for people who have servers and want to give role if a user have a status.**\n *No more dm for role*
+**This bot is for people who have servers and want to give role if a user have a status.**
+*No more dm for role*

 # Installation